OUR ACTIONS

 JOINT CALL FOR PROJECTS

-In view of the specificities of the rare disease field, and in order to support and stimulate fundamental, translational and clinical research, the Fondation Maladies Rares (FMR) has agreed a partnership with CSC, focusing on cerebellar syndromes.
+Due to the specificities of the rare disease field, the KAT6 France Association and the Fondation Maladies Rares (FMR) have agreed on a partnership to support and stimulate fundamental, translational and clinical research on KAT6A and KAT6B syndromes.
 All biomedical disciplines are eligible for this call for projects.

 JOINT CALL FOR PROJECTS